Chronology

 I can’t say for sure what kind of maple this is.
 A friend, who has no idea what it was, gave me the maple: but the spruce is Sitka.
 He gave me a whole pile of things related to lutherie, including the wood, and later, I decided to make a five-string fiddle of the wood.

-The fiddle plays well, sounds great and looks very pretty.
-I made it to the same mold as my other five-string fiddles, but the wood will have to remain a mystery.
-It has played well from the beginning, and has improved with time.
+However, the fiddle plays well, sounds great and looks very pretty.
+I made it to the same mold as my other five-string fiddles.
+The wood will have to remain a mystery, but it has played well from the beginning, and, it has improved with time.

 Front of an Oliver acoustic Five-string Fiddle in the sunshine.
 Handmade in Oregon by Chet Bishop.